ayoubBDL/ecomDocker/README.md

 # EcomDocker
 This is a project that consists of a website UI built with Angular and a web API built with .NET.
-The projects are deployed using a Docker Compose file, which creates three containers: one for the UI, one for the web API, and one for the MySQL server.
+The projects are deployed using a Docker Compose file, which creates three containers: one for the UI, one for the web API, and one for the SQL server.

+# Purpose

+The purpose of this project is to provide a practical example of how to build a scalable and maintainable full-stack web application using Angular, .NET, Docker, and SQL Server for a technical test requested while I'm applying to a Software Engineer Position for Hahn Software.

 ## Getting Started
 To get started with this project, you will need to have Docker installed on your machine.
 You can download Docker from the official website: https://www.docker.com/get-started.